DreamLineLove/CS-1104/README.md

 - To fetch latest versions after cloning, use ```$ git pull```

 # Notes
-- I learned the nuances of looping over arrays.
+- I was introduced the concept of moving through data items in memory using pointers (looping over arrays).
-- I also learned search algorithms like linear search and binary search.
+- I implemented search algorithms like linear search and binary search.
-- I learned a few sorting algorithms like bubble sort and selection sort.
+- I implemented a few sorting algorithms like bubble sort and selection sort.
-- I learned how to use C-style strings in C++ (arrays of characters that are null terminated).
+- I handled C-style strings in C++ (arrays of characters that are null terminated).
   - In part, I learned some useful functions from the \<cstring\> header including strcpy(), strcmp(), strcat(), and strlen().
+- I was introduced how a string is represented in memory and what it means to manipulate it.
-- I also learned how to interact with the standard input and output (the command-line or terminal) using C++ functions.
+- I learned how to interact with the standard input and output using the standard library.
-  - In part, I learned getline() and various other functions to handle the stdin in a buffered stream.
-  - In part, I had to use \<cstdio\> and \<iostream\>
+  - I was introduced the concept of streams and "buffered" streams.
+  - I was introduced the nuances of std-lib functions that handle data from the standard input.
-- I learned the difference between pointers and references, pointer dereferencing, and pointer arithmetic in arrays.
+- I was introduced to references, pointers, pointer dereferencing, and basic pointer arithmetic.
-- I also learned various functions from the \<cmath\> header like pow().
+- I used a wide range of functionality from the standard library, including the \<cmath\> header.
 <!----
 - (Array) insertion and deletion
 - Linear search